 The only (and from my research) and best station to base your travels in Lisbon would be Lisboa Sete Rios station.
 Think of this as the city’s main station (i.e. the equivalent of Grand Central / Union Station) as you can easily connect between different modes of transportation in this one station.

-From Lisboa Sete Rios, you can connect to the intercity train (Comboios de Portugal), get on the tourist AeroBus (line 2 only), and take the urban bus (Carris).
+From Lisboa Sete Rios, you can connect to the intercity train (Comboios de Portugal), get on the tourist AeroBus Transfer Bus (line 2 only), and take the urban bus (Carris).

 Below, I’m sharing the public and non-public transit option in the hopes that it will help you decide for your trip!

-1. How to get to the Algarve by Car
+1. How to Visit the Algarve by Car

 The easiest and most convenient way to get to the Algarve region is probably by driving.
 I’ve never rented a car during my travels but I came across many guests who did.
 There are a number of providers and I haven’t come across or heard of any horror stories which leads me to think it’s a fairly safe, easy, quick and convenient option.
 The journey is anywhere from 2.5-3.5 hours depending on how many stops you take.